front-end-foundations/4-flex-menu/readme.md

   top: 20px;
   left: 10px;
   color: #333;
-  background: #fff;
+  background: #eee;
-  font-size: 0.875rem;
+  border-radius: 3px;
+  cursor: pointer;
 }
 ```

-Add an active class to the navigation.
+Dynamically add an active class to the navigation.

 Introduces for loops and 'this'